-The New York Commission ruled that they would not approve a fight against Torres as being for the world title, and the British Board and the European Boxing Union quickly followed suit.
-Despite this, Pender set a date of 15 November to meet the Puerto Rican, saying that he would have three more fights and then retire.
+The New York Commission ruled that they would not approve a fight against Torres as being for the world title, and the British Boxing Board of Control and the European Boxing Union quickly followed suit.
+Despite this, Pender set a date of November 15 to meet the Puerto Rican, saying that he would have three more fights and then retire.
 In the end, he did not have to wait that long.

 CALLING IT A DAY

-Pender's heart was no longer in the sport and, on 7 May 1963, he formally announced that he would not box again.
+Pender's heart was no longer in the sport and, on May 78, 1963, he formally announced that he would not box again.
 Although he had beaten Sugar Ray Robinson twice and ended the career of Carmen Basilio, few people seemed to miss Pender on the world boxing scene.
 Part of his problem may have been that, like a young Chris Eubank, he professed a deep dislike for his chosen sport.
-Before his first fight with Robinson. he had even claimed that 'boxing is so rotten with gangsters and thieves it should be banned for a five-year clean-up period'.
+Before his first fight with Robinson, he had even claimed that "boxing is so rotten with gangsters and thieves it should be banned for a five-year clean-up period."
 The general public rarely warm to men who make them feel uneasy about enjoying a spectacle they cherish.

 BACK TO SCHOOL